rhodeskc/2021-CT125-Honda-Trail-125/2021 CT125 Honda Trail/Maintenance/Changing fork oil.md

 ## Procedure

 ### Check the fork seals

 1. If you need new forks seals, you'll need additional components before you start.
 If the fork seals are intact you won't need to replace the seals and can proceed with just changing the oil.
 	- **[SEAL SET, FR.
 FORK](https://www.revzilla.com/oem/honda/honda-51490-k88-l01-seal-set-fr-fork)** 51490-K88-L01

 ### (Recommended) Prepare for disassembly

+1. Crack the nuts for all the bolts while its' on the ground.
+Especially the brake caliper bolts.
-1. If undoing the handlebars this will make subsequent steps easier as the handlebars do make the front end slightly more stable when working on it.
+2. If undoing the handlebars this will make subsequent steps easier as the handlebars do make the front end slightly more stable when working on it.
-2. The reflector mount near the top of the fork boot uses a **10mm socket**.
+3. The reflector mount near the top of the fork boot uses a **10mm socket**.
 This will allow easier access to the fork boot band clamps.
-3. The cover for the wheel speed ABS sensor uses 2 JIS/PH screws and can be removed using **a small JIS/PH driver**.
+4. The cover for the wheel speed ABS sensor uses 2 JIS/PH screws and can be removed using **a small JIS/PH driver**.
-4. The band clamps on the fork boot can be loosened using the **small JIS/PH driver**.
+5. The band clamps on the fork boot can be loosened using the **small JIS/PH driver**.
-5. The bolt holding the guide for the ABS sensor cable bolted to the front fork can be removed using an **8mm socket**.
+6. The bolt holding the guide for the ABS sensor cable bolted to the front fork can be removed using an **8mm socket**.
-6. The handlebar bolts on the upper handlebar holder use **6mm hex keys**.
+7. The handlebar bolts on the upper handlebar holder use **6mm hex keys**.
-7. The wheel speed ABS sensor uses a **10mm socket**.
+8. The wheel speed ABS sensor uses a **10mm socket**.
-8. The wheel axle nuts use **14mm and 19mm sockets**.
+9. The wheel axle nuts use **14mm and 19mm sockets**.
-9. Covering the horizontal portion of the fender mounts with **painter's tape** will protect the paint job from damage when removing the fender.
+10. Covering the horizontal portion of the fender mounts with **painter's tape** will protect the paint job from damage when removing the fender.
-10. Create a makeshift dipstick using the zip ties.
+11. Create a makeshift dipstick using the zip ties.
 The zip tie has a textured portion with a smooth portion towards the tip; Using the tape measure, measure off 140mm or 5.5 inches to the end of the textured portion with the smooth portion extending to the 6" mark.
 This will allow you to creep up on the oil mark.
-11. Placing something heavy on the back of the bike or something under the bash plate will lift the front up and make it easier to work on.
+12. Placing something heavy on the back of the bike or something under the bash plate will lift the front up and make it easier to work on.
-12. **Heavily recommended: Securing the center stand to the bash plate** will ensure if you do accidentally tip the bike too far forward you won't have the bike fall down off the center stand.
+13. **Heavily recommended: Securing the center stand to the bash plate** will ensure if you do accidentally tip the bike too far forward you won't have the bike fall down off the center stand.

 ### Remove the front wheel